bluerobotics/bluerobotics.github.io/brov2/assembly-pre201703.md

 - Bag with 16 M3x16 screws and 8 M3x12 screws in smaller bag
 - The ROV frame

-Here is a diagram of where the thrusters go.
-The order of installation does matter here.
+Here is a diagram of where the thrusters go, and how they should be oriented.
+The green thrusters should have counter-clockwise propellers and blue thrusters should have clockwise propellers.
+The order of installation matters here.
 You cannot get the front thrusters on if the rear ones were installed first.

 <p align="center">
 <img src="http://ardusub.com/images/vectored-frame.png" class="img-responsive" style="max-width:900px" />